tonyfischetti/vix/README.md

 terminal emulator

-#### Linux
+#### GNU/Linux

 These instructions are similar to those for a Mac.

-On debian-based systems, you can make sure you have the dependencies by running
+On Debian-based systems, you can make sure you have the dependencies by running

     sudo apt-get install vim-gnome vim-full git exuberant-ctags